cryptedx/copilot-orchestra/Conductor.agent.md

 - **MCP Elicitation Requirement:** The decision options presented here (proceed / request_revision / abort) must be offered via MCP only; do not ask the user to type a free-form chat message to indicate their choice.

+- **Revision Loop Requirement:** If the user selects `request_revision`, you must:
+  1. Return to step 2A (Implement Phase) with the specific feedback.
+  2. Re-run the implementation and review cycle.
+  3. **IMMEDIATELY** call `copilot-orchestra-mcp/request_phase_commit` again with the updated results.
+  4. Repeat this loop until the user selects `proceed` or `abort`.
+  5. **STRICT RULE:** Do NOT output conversational text explaining what you are going to do or asking for more details.
+Just do the work and call the tool again.
+If the feedback is ambiguous, make a best-effort revision and re-submit for approval.

 2. **Write Phase Completion File**: Create `plans/<task-name>-phase-<N>-complete.md` following <phase_complete_style_guide>.

 3. **Handle User Decision**: